Drawing Animation and Sprites in LOVE 2D

 love.graphics.newQuad(x, y, width, height, imageWidth, imageHeight)

-One detail that trips people up: Quad coordinates are in pixels, not normalized values.
-Some engines use 0-1 UV coordinates, but LOVE uses absolute pixel positions inside the source image.
+One detail that trips people up: Quad coordinates are in pixels, not normalized values like the 0-1 UV coordinates that some other engines use.
+LOVE requires absolute pixel positions inside the source image because it operates at the texture level.
+This means you need to know the exact frame size and layout of your sprite sheet to build quads correctly.
 The following loop creates five frames from a single-row sprite sheet, assuming each frame is 64 pixels wide and 64 pixels tall.

 function love.load()